For urgent consular assistance call

 It's illegal to give or receive a dowry.

-Courts can issue arrest alert notices for claims for dowry at the request of a wronged party.
+Courts can issue arrest alert notices for dowry claims a wronged party's request.

-If you've been involved in giving or receiving a dowry, you could be arrested when you arrive.
+If you've been involved in giving or receiving a dowry or a case has been filed against you for dowry and harassment, you could be arrested on arrival into India.

 It's illegal to fly unmanned aircraft systems, such as drones, without official permission, particularly: